nanostores/nanostores/README.md

 ### Computed Stores

-Computed store is based on other store’s value.
+Computed store is based on other stores' values.

 ```ts
 import { computed } from 'nanostores'